 When it comes to frenzied hormones, dogs who aren't neutered have them in droves.
 If you have a male pooch and decide to take the step in getting him fixed, don't expect to see an instant drop in all of his hormonally charged behavioral patterns, however.
 The effects of neutering often take a little bit of time to fully kick in.

-If your cutie is still a young puppy, you might even be able to stop antsy and frenetic hormonal actions from ever even making an appearance.
-Discuss with your veterinarian the possibility of neutering your pooch before he hits "puberty," which often happens in dogs who are between 6 and 9 months old.
-Neutering prior to puberty, in many cases, halts the emergence of undesirable hormonal behavioral patterns.
+If your pooch is still a young puppy, the American Humane Association suggests you might even be able to stop antsy and frenetic hormonal actions from ever even making an appearance.
+The ASPCA says that healthy puppies can be neutered when they are as young as 8-weeks-old, so discuss with your veterinarian the possibility of neutering your pooch before he hits "puberty," which often happens in dogs who are between 6 and 9 months old.
+According to the Humane Society of the United States, neutering prior to puberty, in many cases, halts the emergence of undesirable hormonal behavioral patterns.
 If your dog doesn't act hormonally in the first place, it won't take him any time to "calm down," after all.

 - The Humane Society of the United States: Why You Should Spay/Neuter Your Pet

 - American Humane Association: Spaying/Neutering

 - The Humane Society of Hartford County: Spay & Neuter

 - Utah Veterinary Clinics: Neutering is the Removal of the Male Dog's Testicles

 - ASPCA: How Will Neutering Change My Dog?